Family Locket Genealogists – NGS 2022

 About Us

-Diana Elder, AG and Nicole Dyer are professional genealogists who educate through their blog, books, and teaching.
-Diana and Nicole are the mother-daughter team who authored Research Like a Pro: A Genealogist’s Guide and are co-hosts of the free Research Like a Pro Genealogy Podcast.
-Diana is an Accredited Genealogist professional specializing in the gulf-south United States region.
+Diana Elder, AG, and Nicole Dyer are professional genealogists who educate through their blog, books, and teaching.
+They are a mother-daughter team who authored Research Like a Pro: A Genealogist’s Guide and are co-hosts of the free Research Like a Pro Genealogy Podcast.
+Diana is an Accredited Genealogist professional specializing in the Gulf-South United States region.
 She is a Commissioner on the Board of the International Commission for the Accreditation of Accredited Genealogists (ICAPGen).
 Nicole is working on her portfolio for certification.
+Diana and Nicole discuss records, organization, methodology, and DNA in their free, weekly Research Like a Pro Podcast.
+Diana and Nicole write informational articles on FamilyLocket.com.
+Discover their process to organize and use DNA evidence with their book and course, Research Like a Pro with DNA.
+Along with its educational materials, Family Locket offers coaching, consultations, and professional research.
+See https://familylocket.com/services/ for more information.

 Newsletter